jaepil-choi/korquanttools/README.md

 # Project description

-`FinanceDashboard` is an on-going project to make quantitative analysis on Korean stock market easier.
+`korquanttools` is an on-going project to make quantitative analysis on Korean stock market easier.

 # Features